 We couldn’t possibly cover everything related to breast augmentation in the video, so we compiled a list of other commonly asked questions in the section below.
 Please continue reading the “HOT TOPICS; Breast Augmentation” in the section to the right as well.
 As you read, write down your list of questions and/or concerns and bring them to your consultation.
 We want to ensure you have all of the information you need to make this very important decision.

 Breast Augmentation Basics

 Will I need to stop any of my medications before surgery?

-You will be advised to stop taking certain medications and vitamins or herbal supplements that can contribute to excess bleeding 2 weeks prior to surgery.
+You will be advised to stop taking certain medications and vitamins or herbal supplements that can contribute to excess bleeding 2 weeks prior to breast augmentation.
 You will be given a full list of medications to discontinue, but the most common ones are Advil, Aleve, Ibuprofen, Vitamin E and Aspirin.
 Please be sure to include all vitamins and supplements you are taking on your health history form.

 Does smoking affect the healing process, and if so, how far in advance of surgery should I quit?